Home Invites Blogs Careers Chat Events Forums Groups Members News Photos Polls Singles Videos

 (more)

-Vonetta Flowers (née Jeffery; born October 29, 1973) is an American bobsledder.
-In 2002 Winter Olympics, Flowers became the first African American and the first Black athlete from any country to win a gold medal at a Winter Olympi ...
+Vonetta Flowers Vonetta Flowers (née Jeffery; born October 29, 1973) is an American bobsledder.
+In 2002 Winter Olympics, Flowers became the first African American and the first Black athlete from any country to win a gold medal at a Winter Olympic ...

 Posted Sunday, February 19th 2023 at 6:32PM